econnet/econ/info.rst

 - All organization is *per product*
 - Product profit on the market values the work and rewards the workers
-- Only work on the product can create *ownership* on the product profit
+- Only work on the product can create *ownership*
 - All money flow during development are *loans*
 - *No boss*, but democratic decision making

+Todo
+====

+- Common technical standards of econ projects make it easier to contribute to different projects.

+- Econ projects need a community that shares the same values and drives the projects.

+- Econ projects need a common site that allows searching for projects with unassigned work.

 .. _`info`: https://github.com/rpuntaie/econ/blob/master/info.rst
 .. _`plan`: https://github.com/rpuntaie/econ/blob/master/motivation.rst